TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/SiteSets.rst

 sets are moved to other extensions).
 If an extension provides exactly one set , it should have the same `name` as defined in :file:`composer.json`.

-The :file:`config.yaml` for a set that is composed of three subsets looks as
+The :file:`config.yaml` for a set that depends on two other sets looks as
 follows:

 ..  code-block:: yaml